springfall2008/batpred/docs/install.md

 ## Ready to light the touch-paper

 By now you should have successfully installed and configured Predbat in AppDaemon and the other components it is dependent upon (e.g. GivTCP, Solcast, Octopus Integration).

-You have checked the logfile doesn't have any errors (there is a lot of output in the logfile, this is normal).
+You have checked the [Predbat AppDaemon log file](output-data.md#predbat-logfile) doesn't have any errors (there is a lot of output in the logfile, this is normal).

 You have configured predbat's control entities, created a couple of dashboard pages to control and monitor Predbat, and are ready to start Predbat running.

 In order to enable Predbat you must delete the 'template: True' line in `apps.yaml` once you are happy with your configuration.